 Today’s risks are different.
 The new rebels might be artists willing to risk the yawn, the rolled eyes, the cool smile, the nudged ribs, the parody of gifted ironists, the “Oh how banal.”
 To risk accusations of sentimentality, melodrama.
 Of overcredulity.
 Of softness.
 Of willingness to be suckered by a world of lurkers and starers who fear gaze and ridicule above imprisonment without law.
 Who knows.”

-Wallace saw a cultural avalanche of irony capable of making literally anything look silly – without offering any constructive recourse.
+Wallace saw an avalanche of irony capable of making literally anything look silly – without offering any constructive recourse.
 Like taking a wrecking ball to a building simply for the joy of watching it fall – and walking away.
 Entertaining, yes – but now we have no building.
-If sarcasm was a cheap way to rebel without recourse, what we needed was the opposite.
+If culture worships ridicule without recourse, we needed the opposite.
 An anti-rebellion.
 Not a wrecking ball, but honest conversations about possibilities.
 Saying exactly what we mean (“single-entendre principles”) – not allowing cynicism to inhibit our honesty (“childish gall”).
 Trusting others that they are being sincere, too (“a willingness to be suckered”).
 In short, sincerity through and through.

 Of course, behaving this way seems cartoonishly simple minded.
 It appears as some combination of weak, pollyannish, and unwise.
 Naturally, sincerity becomes a ripe target for the very thing it’s trying to counteract.
 You can hear it now, “Look at this chump, believing they can change the world“.
 And this is exactly the risk Wallace knew the anti-rebels would accept, because it’s the way to foster a good world.

 “When I choose to see the good side of things, I’m not being naive.
 It is strategic and necessary.
 It’s how I’ve learned to survive through everything.”

 – Waymond Wang